THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 The characters are brilliant at dealing with these situations, but if your child just isn’t being won around, beat a hasty retreat and try again another time.
 A toddler may find the Disney Princesses easier to meet than the characters in costume.

-If your young child is obsessed about Anna and Elsa there is a separately ticketed meet and greet with the Frozen characters.
+If your young child is obsessed with Anna and Elsa there is a separately ticketed meet and greet with the Frozen characters.
 You have to get tickets to see these very popular characters.

 The tickets are free and available online before you board, If you don’t get tickets before your cruise you may be able to get them by going to Guest Services as soon as you board.
 You can learn more about the Disney Frozen Meet and Greet.